Review of the Album Somewhere in Time by British Heavy Metal Band Iron Maiden

 A Wallpaper of Somewhere in Time

-Somewhere in Time represents the peak of greatness for Iron Maiden
+Does Somewhere in Time represent the peak of greatness for Iron Maiden?

 Iron Maiden’s album called Somewhere in Time stands out to me as their best album or at least it has for a long time.
 This is their peak musically as a band.
 I would even say that this album is one of the best heavy metal albums of 1986.
 However, their 1988 album Seventh Son of a Seventh Son is also excellent, featuring memorable songs such as The Evil That Men Do and The Prophecy.
-We are now in 2018 and I’m writing about this 32 years later.
+We are now in 2020 and I’m writing about this more than 34 years later.
 Following their excellent 1984 album Powerslave, Iron Maiden takes their creativity one step higher.
 The bass lines by Steve Harris are audible and great as usual.
 The album has eight songs.
 It provides over 51 minutes of listening enjoyment for heavy metal fans everywhere.

 Somewhere in Time Songs List